 A lot can happen once your student loan goes into default.
 Some consequences are inconvenient, while others are quite serious and long-lasting.
 We mentioned a 90-day late payment affecting your credit score.
 It probably lowered even more when your account became 120 days and 150 days late.

-Once in default, it will be listed as another negative item staying on your credit report for seven years.
+Defaulted loans are listed as a negative item on your credit report for up to seven years.
 Lenders and creditors can see them anytime you go to apply for credit during that period.

 You may have trouble getting approved for loans and credit cards.
 Even if you are approved, you’ll probably be offered lower amounts and higher interest rates.
 It will make access to credit expensive.